ljupco-todorovski/hse-moscow-ml/README.md

 ### Other Information

-The written exam will be composed of three types of questions: (1) multiple choice questions and (2) questions requiring short answers related to the methodology and theory of machine learning, as well as (3) practical exercises that will require performing a certain learning task on given data and providing answers to specific questions related to the obtained models and results.
+The written exam will be composed of three types of questions: (1) multiple choice questions and (2) questions requiring short answers related to the methodology and theory of machine learning, as well as (3) a practical exercise that will require performing a certain learning task on given data and providing answers to specific questions related to the obtained models and results.

 ## Tentative Course Schedule for the Academic Year 2020/21